hye-droe-KOE-done bye-TAR-trate, eye-bue-PROE-fen

 Precautions While Using hydrocodone and ibuprofen

 It is very important that your doctor check your progress while you are using hydrocodone and ibuprofen, especially within the first 24 to 72 hours of treatment.
 This will allow your doctor to see if the medicine is working properly and to decide if you should continue to take it.
 Blood and urine tests may be needed to check for unwanted effects.

 hydrocodone and ibuprofen may cause bleeding in your stomach or intestines.
 This problem can happen without warning signs.
-This is more likely to occur if you have had a stomach ulcer in the past, if you smoke or drink alcohol regularly, are over 60 years of age, are in poor health, or are using certain other medicines (such as steroids or a blood thinner).
-Call your doctor right away if you have severe stomach pain; black, tarry stools; or are vomiting blood or material that looks like coffee grounds.
+This is more likely to occur if you have had a stomach ulcer in the past, if you smoke or drink alcohol regularly, are over 60 years of age, are in poor health, or are using certain other medicines (eg, steroids or a blood thinner).
+Call your doctor right away if you have severe stomach pain, black, tarry stools, or are vomiting blood or material that looks like coffee grounds.

 Liver problems may occur while you are using hydrocodone and ibuprofen.
-Stop using hydrocodone and ibuprofen and check with your doctor right away if you have more than one of these symptoms: abdominal pain or tenderness; clay-colored stools; dark urine; decreased appetite; fever; headache; itching; loss of appetite; nausea and vomiting; skin rash; swelling of the feet or lower legs; unusual tiredness or weakness; or yellow eyes or skin.
+Check with your doctor right away if you have more than one of these symptoms: abdominal or stomach pain or tenderness, clay-colored stools, dark urine, decreased appetite, fever, headache, itching, loss of appetite, nausea and vomiting, skin rash, swelling of the feet or lower legs, unusual tiredness or weakness, or yellow eyes or skin.

 Using an NSAID medicine during late pregnancy can harm your unborn baby.
 If you think you have become pregnant while using the medicine, tell your doctor right away.